teusH/MySense/docs/gps.md

 ### GSPD and USB serial lines WARNING
 We discovered that the GPSD daemon disrupted some USB serial interfaces e.g. the USB serial interfaces to Spec (gas) adapters.
 Initiating the GPS daemon with the `-b` flag and setting in `/etc/default/gpsd` automatic USB discovery on false, did not solve the problem.
-The temporary solution was to disable the GPS daemon: `update-rc.d gpsd disable`.
+The temporary solution was to disable the GPS daemon: `systemctl disable gpsd`.
 The serial TTL used by gpsd is using GPIO with a high clock speed.
 This may disrupt USB serial data reads.

 To-Do: try to read gps data direct from the USB serial interface with fixed path name?